codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/terraform.md

 You need to create a Codefresh account and a Google account first.
 Then you need to create a [Service account Key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) which will allows terraform to communicate with Google cloud.

-Add you service account json as a pipeline variable called `ACCOUNT_JSON_CONTENT`.
+Add your service account json as a pipeline variable called `ACCOUNT_JSON_CONTENT`.
 The content of this variable will be used in order to authenticate to Google cloud.

 ## Create a CI/CD pipeline for Terraform